czetsuya/keycloak-rest-admin-api/README.md

 5.)
 I created a utility class that will help us initialize a Keycloak class that we can use to communicate and manage a Keycloak instance - KeycloakAdminClientUtils.
 6.)
 We then need a service to get or manage information from Keycloak depending on the user's role.
 For instance, the user I'm using has a manage-realm role, this means that I can call almost all the API provided by Keycloak.
 In my example, I'm returning the user's role as well as its profile.
 See class KeycloakAdminClientService.
 7.)
 I create a REST controller class to use the service in #6 for demo.
 See KeycloakController.
 8.)
-And finally, don't forget to specify the Keycloak configuration in application.properties.
+Don't forget to specify the Keycloak configuration in application.properties.

 ## To Run

 1.)
-Create a new realm by importing the file config/balambgarden-realm.json.
+Create a new realm and users by importing the file config/balambgarden-realm.json.
 2.)
-Create users by selecting Import menu / Select a file and select config/balambgarden-users-0.json.
-Select on Fail skip.
+Install Postman and Import the collection config/keycloak-admin-api.postman_collection.json.
 3.)
-Install Postman and Import the collection config/keycloak-admin-api.postman_collection.json.
+If you are using an IDE make sure to set the environment variable keycloak.secret=332e78cb-0487-46a8-949d-7c2a09cd380c.
+This is use when calling the getProfile API.

 *Make sure that the Login request in postman is pointing to the correct Keycloak login url.